 So referring back to the importance of language — recalling that what distinguished Adam and his descendants from the angels was, and is, language, mentioned in the Quran as “names” for things — we have the final message, the Quran, whose architecture fits the analog design of dynamic symmetry, the spiral pattern so significantly observed in nature, bringing us a message whose very form as well as content reflects its divine source.

-And in the center of the Quran, as pictured in the “blueprint” view (and at the end in book format), a message whose greater purpose is to bring us a greater understanding and appreciation of Allah, is the Sura 114 entitled Al-Nass or “People.”
+And in the center of the Quran, as pictured in the “blueprint/ nautilus” view (and at the end in book format), a message whose greater purpose is to bring us a greater understanding and appreciation of Allah, is the Sura 114 entitled Al-Nass or “People.”
 Us.
 Surely Allah wants us to ponder the significance of that, too.
 Would the Almighty, the All-Merciful not also want His worshippers to be the best and highest of creation?
 Not perfect, but with our intellect and hearts truly and passionately engaged in a life of sacrifice, compassion, worship, and of course, wonder.
-As if, with our focus on the Finality and return to Allah, we can become fulfilled as human in the highest sense—not destroyed in a state of never-becoming and agony, but with the beauty and joy of fulfillment — which is as fully realized worshippers and people, worthy of vision and light and the ultimate joy: to see the Face of Allah (swt).
+And if, with our focus on the Finality and return to Allah, we can become fulfilled as human in the highest sense—not destroyed in a state of never-becoming and agony, but with the beauty and joy of fulfillment — which is as fully realized worshippers and people, accepted as worthy of vision, light and the ultimate joy: to be in the radiant Presence and Face of Allah the Magnificent Lord of Mercy.